Medical expert of the article

 Forecast

-For the vast majority of cysts, the prognosis is good, but a spleen cyst larger than 5 cm in diameter has a high risk of rupture, which is fraught with life-threatening intra-abdominal bleeding.
+The prognosis for the vast majority of cysts is good, but a splenic cyst larger than 5 cm in diameter has a high risk of rupture, which can lead to life-threatening intra-abdominal bleeding.